An Honest Review of Kindred + 7 Free Nights

 But the sheets.
 Ugh.
 It was a little strange because the pillowcases were Amazon Basics brand, but at least 100% cotton.
 The tag on the sheets didn’t bother to identify their fabric composition, but I can tell you there was a whole lot of synthetic fiber in them.
 They did not feel nice, and they definitely didn’t feel breathable.
 The duvet covers felt the same.

 I’m the kind of weirdo who regularly brings her own (linen! preferably French linen!
 I’m kind of fanatical about it) sheets to Airbnbs, so I came prepared with my own sheets.
-If this is the quality of sheet that Kindred usually sends, I’d suggest bringing your own as well.
-Who wants to book a luxury home and stay on sheets that belong at a cheap motel?
+If you’re picky about bedding, I’d suggest bringing your own as well.
+Who wants to book a luxury home and stay on sheets that belong at a motel?

 Check Out

 When it came time to check out, there wasn’t much we needed to do.
-The host instructions included simple things like turning off lights, and Kindred just asks that you strip the beds and leave the towels in the pile.
+The host instructions included simple things like turning off lights and removing perishables from the fridge.
+Kindred just asks that you strip the beds and leave the towels in a pile.
 The cleaning fee paid covers everything else.

 My Overall Take on Kindred